yleeyilin/tp/docs/UserGuide.md

 * Using the `pin` command on a contact that has been pinned does not make any changes to your contacts list and simply repins the same contact successfully.<br>

-* A contact will still remain pinned if you use the `undo` command once on a contact that has been pinned twice or more.<br>
+* A contact will remain pinned if you use the `undo` command once on a contact that has been pinned twice or more.<br>
 </div>

 <div markdown="block" class="alert alert-primary">:bulb: **Tips:**<br>